Erigrigh/CSYE6230Spring2023/Final/README.md

 Short-term scheduling focuses on selecting a process to execute next, medium-term scheduling focuses on managing the degree of multiprogramming in the system, and long-term scheduling focuses on deciding which processes to admit into the system.

 Q6
-The average turnaround time is 10.53
+The average turnaround time is 10.53.

+Q7
+The code is in the Q7 file above.